OleksiyRudenko/js-app-wireframe/README.md

 ## Project initialization

+Let's consider you start the project from the scratch.
+Should you want to work with some existing project consider changing tools-related files instead of creating and initiazlizing those.

+Create a project folder and `cd` into it.

 ### git

-Add `.gitignore` file to your project.
+Add `.gitignore` file to your project or edit existing.
 Your project doesn't need any temporary or IDE-specific auxiliary files and folders pushed to repo.
 Check well commented `.gitignore` from this project.